What is a Senior Term Debt?

-Senior Term Debt
+How Senior Term Debt is Structured

-Some term debts only require paying the interest, where the initial principal is paid as a balloon payment.
+Some term debts only require paying the interest, where the initial principal is paid as a balloon payment at the end of the loan term.
 The difference is that in a bullet payment, the repayment may contain both interest and principal amounts.

-This allows the company to keep more of the cash flow in the business for most of the time, when the company needs it the most.
+The “interest-only” arrangement with a balloon payment at the end allows the company to keep more cash flow in the business to fuel operations when the company needs it the most.
 Therefore, the payment at the end will be far greater than the regular payments made.
-The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset and the purpose of the debt.
+The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset, and the purpose of the debt.

-Senior term debts are used to raise capital for specific, and often temporary, objectives such as acquisitions, buyouts, refinancing, recapitalizations or fixed asset purchases, which will require a huge amount of lump sum.
-Senior term debt will spread these expenses, which are fairly large, over several years and will be matched by the cash flows the company will generate, so the company can make timely payments.
+Senior term debts are used to raise capital for specific, and often temporary, objectives such as acquisitions, buyouts, refinancing, recapitalizations, or fixed asset purchases, which will require a huge lump sum.
+Senior term debt will spread these expenses, which are fairly large, over several years, and will be matched by the cash flows the company will generate so the company can make timely payments.